Resisty/mtg-wishlist-scryfall/README.md

 # What

-Quick 'n shitty script to -abuse- use the scryfall api for obtaining rough pricing on cards in your wishlist.
+Quick 'n shitty script to ~~abuse~~ use the scryfall api for obtaining rough pricing on cards in your wishlist.

 # How